 Decreased scam awareness among older adults may be a warning sign of future cognitive decline or dementia, and an inability to detect scams also is associated with the development of Alzheimer disease changes in the brain, according to researchers with the Rush Alzheimer’s Disease Center.
 The team reported its findings in an article published recently in the Annals of Internal Medicine.

 Before people exhibit the loss of memory and reasoning ability that are widely recognized symptoms of Alzheimer’s disease, they often experience subtler changes in behavior.
-The Rush researchers' findings suggest that changes in social judgement — including the ability to detect deceit — may be among the earliest manifestations of impending dementia.
+The Rush researchers' findings suggest that changes in social judgment — including the ability to detect deceit — may be among the earliest manifestations of impending dementia.

 “Decreased scam awareness may be a very early sign of Alzheimer’s disease — one that emerges well before cognitive symptoms are recognizable,” said Patricia Boyle, PhD, lead author of the study and professor at the Rush Alzheimer’s Disease Center.
 “Assessment of scam susceptibility may help identify individuals at greatest risk of developing cognitive impairment and who may benefit most from therapeutic intervention.”